 Your liver is responsible for the evacuation of metabolized estrogens (the methylation pathway in the liver) to make way for more healthy estrogens.
 The article I referenced here will give you many ideas about how to detoxify your liver naturally.

 Please note that in order to detox your liver, you need to make dietary and lifestyle changes for a period of time.
 Powders, pills, and supplements alone will NOT be effective enough to help your liver.

-Distressed digestive tract will prompt the adrenals to release cortisol.
+A distressed digestive tract will prompt the adrenals to release cortisol.
 Cortisol is a progesterone blocker at the cell level.
-Can you see now why any form of stress (emotional, physical, digestive, etc.) can lead to estrogen dominance?
+Can you see now why any form of stress (emotional, physical, digestive, etc.) can lead to Estrogen Dominance?

 Another interesting data point is the recent findings on the estrobolome – a subset of the gut bacteria that helps metabolize estrogen.
 Who would have thought that the poor gut bacteria would bring on Estrogen Dominance?

 “The estrobolome provides a framework for understanding how an individual’s resident gut bacteria may modulate lifetime estrogen exposure,” said Dr. Plottel.
 “States of estrogen excess are associated with an increased risk of developing estrogen-related cancers, so knowledge and characterization of the estrabolome represent a novel area of promising scientific and biomedical research.” – Source.